sharc-lab/FPGA_ECE8893/tutorial/README.md

 6. We finished building the block diagram, and now we will create a wrapper for it.
 Find the block diagram file under the design sources.
 Right click the design file (whatever you name it) and select `Create HDL Wrapper`.
-Choose `Let Vivado manage wrapper and auto-update` as option. click `OK` to start.
+Choose `Let Vivado manage wrapper and auto-update` option.
+Click `OK` to start.

 7. Finally, the last step.
 Click the `Generate Bitstream` under `PROGRAM AND DEBUG` division (at the lower left of the entire page).